rust-lang/rust-by-example/examples/attribute/input.md

 * link to a foreign library
 * mark functions as unit tests
 * mark functions that will be part of a benchmark
-* set name and version of a crate

 When attributes apply to a whole crate, their syntax is `#![crate_attribute]`, and when they apply to a module or item, the syntax is `#[item_attribute]`